thenoviceoof/romeo-set/README.md

  - Arrow keys are pan
  - WASD moves the constant around in the complex plane
  - The number row changes the preset constant
- - The z to slash row changes the color scheme
+ - The z to m keys change the color scheme
+ - The enter key cycles the colors

 TODO